ProprioCS/Provia.Documents/Entity Assignment Manager - Combine.md

 ## Overview

-The proposed solution for the Order Team in Orion is designed to streamline the assignment and tracking of team members working on specific orders within a dealer.
+The proposed solution for the Order Team in Provia is designed to streamline the assignment and tracking of team members working on specific orders within a dealer.
 The main purpose of this solution is to enhance collaboration, communication, and efficiency among team members by providing a clear indication of who is responsible for each aspect of an order, from the initial Opportunity stage through the Quote and Sales Order stages.

 Key benefits for MillerKnoll dealers include: